 Pauline has worked in education for over thirty years teaching students with special needs.
 She is a filmmaker and has produced over thirty films focusing on the stories of hidden people in Uganda.
 In addition, she produces films for businesses and non-profits in the Pittsburgh region.
 She is an active member of the Battle of Homestead Foundation of Pittsburgh.

-Surgical Airway and Tracheostomy, Professional Practice Specialist at the Children’s National Medical Center, Washington D.C.
+Hannah Greenlick-Michals is a Professional Practice and Clinical Education Specialist at the Children’s National Medical Center, Washington D.C.
 She is working on the PhD in Health Science with a concentration in Health Promotion and Wellness.
 She holds the Masters Degree in International Development from the Graduate School of Public and International Affairs from the University of Pittsburgh.

 ASA Board Member